Valley separation of photoexcited carriers in bilayer graphene: Optical Selection Rules For Bilayer Graphene

 where $\bm{p} = (p_x,p_y)^T$.
 Thus, the optical selection rules of our system stem from the matrix element ${M^{(\xi)}} = \bm{e}\cdot \bra{\xi,+}\bm{\hat{v}}^{(\xi)}\ket{\xi,-}$ given by

 where $\Im$ denotes the imaginary part.

-In section \ref{sec:optovalleytronics}, we will use Eq. (\ref{eq:mel}) to derive the angular generation density of photoexcited carriers, and show that valley separation is achievable in bilayer graphene at low excitation energies using linearly-polarised light.
+In section \ref{sec:optovalleytronics}, we will use Eq. (\ref{eq:mel}) to derive the angular generation density of photoexcited carriers, and show that valley separation is achievable in bilayer graphene at low excitation energies using linearly-polarized light.